ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 ![](images/VeriStand_Path_Error.PNG)

 This is happening because Veristand Engine is not completly compatible with PPLs, and it doesn't recognize some paths from PPLs.
 However, this does not affect how your Custom Device runs.
-The solution would be to change the code of the **Initialization** VI and **Action on Compile** VI (as tou can see below).A good example is implemented on [FPGA Add-on Custom Device](https://github.com/ni/niveristand-fpga-addon-custom-device) and will be available in the Wizard.
+The solution would be to change the code of the **Initialization** VI and **Action on Compile** VI (as tou can see below).A good example (where you can see the exact structure of the VI) is implemented on [FPGA Add-on Custom Device](https://github.com/ni/niveristand-fpga-addon-custom-device) and will be available in the Wizard.

 ![](images/Initialization_Change.PNG)